tkonopka/chsk/packages/xy/README.md

 -   **Histograms** summarize numeric distributions using binned or smooth curves
 -   **Scatter charts** display data points as symbols on a 2D plane
--   **Line charts**, similarly to scatter charts, display data on a 2D plane, but use curves and/or areas to show connections between data points
+-   **Line charts** use curves and/or areas to show connections between adjacent data points

 ## Documentation